 Lastly, a TOM can help uncover redundancies or unnecessary expenses.
 Typically, a TOM includes a review of vendors and licenses to highlight any contracts that can be combined or any licenses that may no longer be needed.
 Without this step, the acquiring bank could end up with duplicative licenses or not pursue early-terminations, which could reduce the value created from the transaction.

-When designing a TOM, many banks use the six-pronged POLISM method highlighted below to begin asking the important questions.
+When designing a target operating model framework, many banks use the six-pronged POLISM method highlighted below to begin asking the important questions.

 Process: what are the processes that need to be addressed?

 Organization: who are the people who will be doing the work, and how should they be organized?

 Location: where will the work be completed, and is it sufficient for the Newco?

 Information: what information and systems will be needed to complete the work?

 Sourcing: which vendors will be needed to support the work?

 Management: who will be responsible for the monitoring the goals and health of the Newco?